Warrington's Own Buses: Rebranding

-In 2006, the company was rebranded and became known as Network Warrington, with a new livery designed by Samantha Beeley introduced onto the operator's bus fleet.
+In 2006, the company was rebranded and became known as Network Warrington, with a new livery featuring fluorescent orange graphics designed by Samantha Beeley introduced onto the operator's bus fleet.
 This rebrand coincided with a streamlining of other routes, both long distance and in the town centre, which were operated with increased frequencies to shorten journey times.

 Budget cuts by Warrington Borough Council resulted in evening services being reduced and Sunday evening services being completely withdrawn from 27 June 2010, as these services no longer received any subsidy from the council.

 In April 2018, the company was rebranded as Warrington's Own Buses, with buses adopting a stylised wolf logo and a livery of both bright and deep shades of red and blue.
-Coinciding with the introduction of 105 new battery electric buses to the fleet in 2024, Warrington's Own Buses replaced its livery with a yellow and black scheme intended to harmonise with the yellow and black buses of Transport for Greater Manchester's Bee Network and Merseytravel's upcoming Metro network, giving the effect of a harmonised bus network serving North West England.
+Coinciding with the introduction of 105 new battery electric buses to the fleet in 2024, Warrington's Own Buses replaced this livery with a yellow and black scheme intended to harmonise with the yellow and black franchised buses of Transport for Greater Manchester's Bee Network and the Liverpool City Region's Metro network, giving the effect of a harmonised bus network serving North West England.